 Fixed assets have had impairments reversed by USD 1.5 million in 2012.
 Initially the disputed equipment was fully impaired due to the assumption that equipment would have to be handed back in case of a loss.
 Now provisions have been made reflecting that ruling may result in having to pay cash.
 In such case the equipment would be kept and the reveral therefore puts back a carried value to the disputed equipment based on its assumed value in use.
-In 2011 impairments were USD 4.1 million.
+In 2013 impairments were USD 3.5 million connected to unutilised marine risers whose future revenues are uncertain and therefore have been fully impaired.

-Market capitilisation of the Group is significantly lower than its equity and indicates that impairments could be required.
+As at the end of 2013 the market capitilisation of the Group was significantly lower than its equity indicating that impairments could be required.
 Rental equipment is the largest asset group and one could expect such impairment being made on.
 Impairment tests do not indicated need for more impairment charges and the low market capitalisation is considered to be due to reasons other than impairment issues.